 Most importantly, however, is that WindowSMART is a set-it-and-forget-it tool.
 Set it up the way you want, and it'll take care of the rest.
 Even if nothing is wrong, WindowSMART can send you a daily email just to tell you everything is okay.

 If you're not sure if WindowSMART will run on your home PC, we want you to rest assured that WindowSMART will install and run smoothly.
 We ran WindowSMART through Microsoft's desktop app certification tests for compatibility, stability and reliability, and WindowSMART passed them all.
-WindowSMART is thus authorized to display both the Windows 8 Compatible and Compatible with Windows 7 logos.
+WindowSMART is thus authorized to display the Windows 10 Compatible, Windows 8 Compatible and Compatible with Windows 7 logos.

-WindowSMART 2013 is supported on all versions of Windows, starting with Windows XP Service Pack 3 and later.
-This includes Windows Vista, Windows 7 and Windows 8.
-For servers, this includes Windows Server 2003 (SP-2 or later), Windows Server 2008, Windows Server 2008 R2 and Windows Server 2012.
+WindowSMART 2015 is supported on all versions of Windows, starting with Windows XP Service Pack 3 and later.
+This includes Windows 10, Windows 8/8.1, Windows 7 and Windows XP.
+For servers, this includes Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 (SP-2 or later).

 WindowSMART will work with most laptops and desktops.
 If you bought your computer at a store such as Best Buy, Fry's, Walmart, etc., chances are WindowSMART will run just fine.
 However, if you have a server, high-end gaming desktop or a computer you built yourself, WindowSMART might not work with it, particularly if you are using hardware RAID.
-WindowSMART does not work with most hardware RAID controllers, and support for SAS controllers is also very limited.
+WindowSMART does not work with most hardware RAID controllers, particularly if the disks are configured in a RAID array.
 If you're not sure if WindowSMART will recognize your disks, install the trial version.
 If you see question marks next to the disks, then WindowSMART may not support them.
 Always ensure you have the latest drivers installed.
 Sometimes a simple drive update resolves the problem.

 Here's a picture that most users would probably want to see.
 All of the disks here are healthy!